SouthernMethodistUniversity/access/sections/socpol.md

 * Could it influence **social or political discourse**?
 Modes of **profit**?

-> "to what extent is a research project focused on enhancing the public good or the underserved of society?
+> "...to what extent is a research project focused on enhancing the public good or the underserved of society?
 Are questions about equity or promoting other public values being addressed in one’s data streams, or is a big data focus rendering them invisible or irrelevant to your analysis [37]?
 How can increasingly vulnerable yet fundamentally important public resources—such as state-mandated cancer registries—be protected?
 How might research aid or inhibit different business and political actors?" ([Matthew Zook, et al, "Ten simple rules for responsible big data research," 2017](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005399))

 These are *big* questions.